mmitusov/web-parser/README.md

 # Web data extractor (backend only)
 ### Description
 The purpose of this application is in a constant product price monitoring on the legal basis, with the following email notification in case of the price growth/decline, product name changing or assortment update.
-Web data extractor has been built with use of the following technologies: JavaScript, Node.js, Express.js, Puppeteer.
+Web data extractor has been built with use of the following technologies: JavaScript, Node.js, Express.js, Puppeteer and Node-cron.

 ### How to clone and deploy Puppeteer app on Heroku using Github